udacity/CarND-Kidnapped-Vehicle-Project/README.md

 ## Project Introduction
 In this project you will implement a 2 dimensional particle filter in C++.
 Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step your filter will also get observation and control data.

-Your particle filter should use this data to maintain a best guess (and associated uncertainty) for the vehicle's x position, y position, and yaw angle.

 ## Running the Code
 Once you have this repository on your machine, `cd` into the repository's root directory and run the following commands from the command line: